|

 be compared to these small birds: simple, common at first glance, yet

-director states.
+The director states.
 What more does one want from a director’s statement?
-Though of course we wouldn’t want to be without the
+Though of course we wouldn’t want to be

 KENNEDY.
 All rights reserved |